Vicktuur/FAQ-card-Frontend-Mentor-Challenge/README.md

         background-size: 80%;
     }
 ```
-I also learnt to hide and show sections with just a few lines of javascript as written below
+I also learnt to hide and show sections with just a few lines of javascript as illustrated below 👇
 ```js
 const faqs = document.querySelectorAll(".faq");
         faqs.forEach((faq) => {